ise-uiuc/tzer/README-artifact.md

 - expected time: 10 hours
 - to reproduce:

 **Note**: this experiment runs for over 4 hours.
-As is specified in Section 4.5 of our paper, TVMFuzz requires no coverage support that we first run TVMFuzz on non-instrumented TVM binary (for best performance and fairness) for 4 hours and we then evaluate TVMFuzz's output TIR files on instrumented binary (about 6 hours).
+As is specified in Section 4.5 of our paper, TVMFuzz requires no coverage support so we first run TVMFuzz on non-instrumented TVM binary (for best performance and fairness) for 4 hours and we then evaluate TVMFuzz's output TIR files on instrumented binary (about 6 hours).

 ```shell
 # In the container